rails/rails/guides/source/routing.md

 The Purpose of the Rails Router
 -------------------------------

+Rails routing is a very powerful and flexible feature.
 The Rails router dispatches incoming HTTP requests to your Rails application to specific controller actions based on the URL path.
 (It can also dispatch to a Rack application.)
-It can also generate paths and URLs, avoiding the need to hardcode strings in your views.
+It can also generate paths and URLs based on the resources configured, avoiding the need to hardcode strings in your views.

 ### Connecting URLs to Code